-The following table sets forth a summary of the County's most recent projections of the Sewer System's customers, revenues, and expenses for the fiscal years ending December 31, 2015, through December 31, 2020.
+The following table sets forth a summary of the County's most recent projections of the Sewer System's customers, revenues, and expenses for the fiscal years ending December 31, 2015 (based on unaudited financial statements for the 11 months ending November 30, 2015), through December 31, 2020.
 Notes for this table are provided on the page following the table.